ksundeen/mymooder/README.md

         # Then clone the ssh version of the repository
         git clone git@github.com:ksundeen/mymooder.git

+4. Install Brew for Mac as the package managaer.
+Read more about Brew https://brew.sh

+        /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

-3. Install Just as a command runner for your OS from: https://github.com/casey/just.
-For Ubuntu 24.04 install Just using:
+5. Install Just as a command runner for your OS from: https://github.com/casey/just.
+Or from source

+        # For Ubuntu 24.04 install Just using:
         sudo apt install just

+        # For macOS
+        brew install just

         # See a list of just commands by typing:
         just --list

-5. Use your preferred IDE for code editing and make a fork or branch off the `main` branch.
+6. Use your preferred IDE for code editing and make a fork or branch off the `main` branch.
 Alternatively, use VS code installed using the Ubuntu image.
 Change directories into the mymooder directory and install VS Code using the command:

           cd mymooder
           code .
           git checkout -b feature/startup

-6. Run commands from the justfile to install api, frontend, and GeoNode dependencies To see a list of just
+7. Run commands from the justfile to install api, frontend, and GeoNode dependencies To see a list of just

-    ## Install Basic Ubuntu Packages
+    ## Install Basic Mac/Ubuntu Packages
         cd mymooder

-        # View the list of available commans to run
+        # View the list of available commands to run
         just --list

-        # Install Ubuntu tools with
-        just install-ubutnu-pacakges

-        # Install just the ubuntu tools with
+#### I decided to use Docker for Desktop to Handle running anything with Docker, but unfortunately, building docker images failed with npmx and using expo tools, so I've moved away from docker and instead using expo for CI/CD builds.

+        # The repo still references helpful infor to install and configur doker, but I gave up on in after a while.
-        just install-dockertools # (installs both docker engine an docker-compose)
+        # just install-dockertools # (installs both docker engine an docker-compose)

         ## React Native
         cd mymooder/mymooder-frontend

         # List just commands